EloGank/lol-php-api/doc/how_to_use.md

 * `parameters` it's the route parameters, it's an array
 * `format` (optionnal) if you need a specific format for a specific route (see the configuration documentation for available formats)

+You can see all available routes on the [routing documentation](./routing.md).

 ### The API

 You will be pleased to learn that the API is fully logged on console and on files (`/logs` directory).
 The log verbosity can be set in the configuration file (key: `log.verbosity`).